 Breakfast time with three kids is chaotic so I usually keep muffins on hand for a quick easy meal that won’t have anyone complaining.
 I often make big batches and keep them in the freezer for times when I have nothing else to offer.
 So thank goodness for muffins and all the happy kid breakfast time they afford me.

-Now, I have quite a few muffin recipes on All Day I Dream About Food and most of them are pretty straightforward and easy.
-But I am going to say that using my good Blendtec blender for mixing the batter has made them even easier.
+Now, I have quite a few keto muffin recipes on All Day I Dream About Food and most of them are pretty straightforward and easy.
+But I am going to say that using my high-powered blender for mixing the batter has made them even easier.
 I love this machine, I really do, and I can’t recommend it enough.
 I have come to believe that a good, high powered blender is an essential piece of kitchen equipment, and I can’t remember how I muddled through without mine before.
 Yes, they are pricy but they are absolutely worth the investment.
 Especially for low carb and gluten-free recipes.
 They get my nut-flour based batters so incredibly smooth and slightly whipped up, which I think helps in baking.
 I am planning to test this theory a little more and maybe produce some blender-based cakes in addition to the blender muffins and blender pancakes.

 The ease of pouring the batter straight from my blender was a bit of a revelation.
 It’s a lot less messy than spooning it out of a bowl – I always end up dropping blobs on the counter and the sides of the pan when I go the traditional bowl and beaters method.
 And one of my favourite features of my Blendtec is the self-cleaning cycle, which helps get the sticky remnants off the bottom and sides of the jar.